Cloud Migration for a Regional Logistics Platform

 The company was losing bids.
 Competitors were offering real-time package tracking, enterprise customers were asking for API integrations that the legacy system couldn’t support, and RFP after RFP came back with “does not meet technical requirements.”
 The business pressure was undeniable.

 What made this harder: logistics never stops.
 Trucks roll 24/7, 365 days a year.
 The dispatch system, the tracking platform, and the warehouse management software all needed to keep running throughout the migration.
-The internal IT team had managed the on-prem environment for years but had limited cloud experience.
+The internal development team knew .NET Framework inside and out but had never worked with .NET 8, Angular, or Azure.
 And the budget didn’t allow for running both environments in parallel for long.

 The Approach

-The migration happened in three phases:
+The migration happened in four phases:

-The EDI integrations were the biggest obstacle.
+The EDI integrations were the biggest technical obstacle.
 These connections to FedEx, UPS, and regional carriers had been built by a contractor who’d left years ago.
 Documentation was nonexistent.
-We had to reverse-engineer the protocols by capturing traffic and analyzing message formats, then rebuilt the integration layer using API Gateway with Lambda functions to translate between the legacy EDI formats and modern REST APIs.
-AWS PrivateLink provided secure connectivity to carrier endpoints without exposing traffic to the public internet.
+We had to reverse-engineer the protocols by capturing traffic and analyzing message formats, then rebuilt the integration layer using Azure API Management with Azure Functions to translate between the legacy EDI formats and modern REST APIs.
+Azure Private Link provided secure connectivity to carrier endpoints without exposing traffic to the public internet.

 The Solution